Chrissie Swan: Awards

 In 2011, she won Most Popular New Female Talent, and was nominated for Most Popular TV Presenter and the Gold Logie for Most Popular Personality on Australian Television at the 2011 TV Week Logie Awards for her hosting role on The Circle.

 In 2012 and 2013, she was nominated for the Most Popular Presenter at the Logies for hosting The Circle, and her role on Can of Worms, respectively.

 Personal life

-She has three children with her former partner of 15 years, Chris Saville.
+She has three children with her former partner of 15 years, Chris Saville, from whom she split in mid-2021.